discretize/discretize-guides/guides/fractal-basics/index.md

 | <Item id="71659"/> | <Attribute name="Precision"/>     | 243 <Attribute name="Precision"/> = 11.57% <Attribute name="Critical Chance"/>  |
 | <Item id="76150"/> | <Attribute name="Toughness"/>     | 243 <Attribute name="Toughness"/>                                               |
 | <Item id="75427"/> | <Attribute name="Concentration"/> | 243 <Attribute name="Concentration"/> = 16.2% <Attribute name="Boon Duration"/> |

 ---

+## Navigating the Discretize website

+The Discretize website has three main categories of guides: General, builds and fractals.
+For new players all categories should be equally relevant.

+- [General](/guides/): Learn more about the mechanics you encounter in fractals and how to deal with them.
+- [Builds](/builds/): A collection of builds, which work reasonable well.
+Please note, that the builds are incomplete due to missing contributors.
+The quality of the build pages is of utmost importance to us; we'd rather have fewer builds but higher quality ones, than listing only rudimentary information about all possible builds.
+Most build pages also contain variations.
+For example, there is no dedicated page for DPS condi firebrand, as it is played almost the same like the <Boon name="Quickness"/> version.
+- [Fractals](/fractals/): An overview over each fractal including possible skips and shortcuts.
+Also mentions what kind of utility should be brought to mitigate damage at specific encounters.

+---